Classification by a neural network using Keras

 [ 6 0 19]]

-Unfortunately, this matrix is kinda hard to read.
+Unfortunately, this matrix is not immediately understandable.
 Its not clear which column and which row corresponds to which species.
 So let’s convert it to a pandas dataframe with its index and columns set to the species as follows:

 PYTHON